IBM-Bluemix-Docs/java/spring-healthcheck.md

 ```
 {: screen}

-Note the inclusion of some H2 data base information.
-This is an example of Spring Actuator automatically adding checks for backing services.
-In this case, the application is using JDBC, and the H2 driver was discovered on the classpath.
+Note the inclusion of some H2 database information.
+This example of Spring Actuator automatically adds checks for backing services.
+In this case, the application is using JDBC, and the H2 driver was discovered on the class path.

 You can override the default behavior of the health endpoint with properties or code, as described in the [Spring Boot Reference Guide for 2.1.x](https://docs.spring.io/spring-boot/docs/2.1.x/reference/html/production-ready-endpoints.html#production-ready-health){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

 ### Liveness probe in Spring Boot 2
 {: #spring-liveness-boot2}

 The Actuator framework in Spring Boot 2 is its own mini-REST-framework that can be extended with custom endpoints.
-This means that we can add a simple liveness endpoint that is managed in the same way the built-in health indicator is.
-A custom liveness endpoint can be trivially declared like this:
+Which means that you can add a simple liveness endpoint that is managed in the same way the built-in health indicator is.
+A custom liveness endpoint can be trivially declared like in the following example:

 ```java
 @Endpoint(id="liveness")